Quexint/Assignment-Driven-Learning/Readme.md

 ## LICENSE

-Copyright of all materials is belong to authors.
+Copyright of all materials belongs to authors.

 All my solutions for the repo are under MIT License.